How to arrange a Citizenship Ceremony

 You must bring your Home Office citizenship invitation, and photographic ID, passport or driving licence, with you.
 Failure to do so may result in your ceremony being postponed.

-Friends and family are welcome to attend but due to limited space we can only allow 2 invited guests per citizen.
-Citizenship ceremonies are held in groups of 20 or less.
+Citizenship ceremonies are held in groups of 12 or less.
 Access to the group ceremony will be by invitation only.

 What happens at the ceremony?